What is FEP?

 - Camp WORLD – Grades K-5

-A multi-cultured day camp offered in June to Findlay City Schools, St. Michael’s, and Hacock County schools for a nominal fee.
+A multi-cultured day camp offered in July to Findlay City Schools, St. Michael’s, and Hancock County schools for a nominal fee.

 - Teacher Mini-grants – Grades K-8